Shuvo-Biswas/DFU_XAI-Thesis/README.md

 # DFU_XAI Thesis
-DFU_XAI framework for explain and detecting DFU images using CNN model
+DFU_XAI framework for explaining and detecting DFU images using CNN model